 Before you head to the repair shop, it’s helpful to know what you are looking at spending for your vehicle.
 This is especially true before you get wheel bearings changed.
 How much does a wheel bearing replacement cost, and what can you expect?

-In this guide, we look at all of the factors that adjust the front and rear wheel bearing replacement cost.
-We also discuss how often the wheel bearings need to be replaced and talk about some symptoms you might notice when the bearings fail.
-At the end of the article, we touch on whether you should drive with bad wheel bearings.
+In this guide, I look at all of the factors that adjust the front and rear wheel bearing replacement cost.
+I also discuss how often the wheel bearings need to be replaced, and talk about some symptoms you might notice when the bearings fail.
+At the end of the article, I touch on whether you should drive with bad wheel bearings.

 How Much Does A Wheel Bearing Replacement Cost?

-Some wheel bearings require special tools for replacement, which may require you to have a professional do the job for you, which can increase the wheel bearing replacement cost.
-It will also differ if it is a rear or front wheel bearing you want to replace.
+Some wheel bearings require special tools for replacement, which may require you to have a professional do the job for you.
+This can increase the wheel bearing replacement cost.
+The cost is also going to be different depending on if you are replacing a front or rear wheel bearing.

-In some car models, you may need to replace the entire wheel hub with bearings and the ABS sensor included, which will increase the cost of parts, but reduce labor costs slightly.
+In some car models, you may need to replace the entire wheel hub with bearings and the ABS sensor included.
+This will increase the cost of parts, but reduce labor costs slightly.

 Estimated Wheel Bearing Replacement Cost by Car Model